-These are the four essential skills CEOs of the future have to have
+These are the four essential skills CEOs of the future have to have - The future of business

 According to Reid Hoffman, founder of LinkedIn, Arianna Huffington, founder of The Huffington Post and Thrive Global, Bill George, longtime CEO of Medtronic and currently a leadership professor at Harvard

-Business School, and Ryan Holmes, CEO of HootSuite, there are four skills that top their list of leadership essentials (the group published these recommendations in a post on LinkedIn today).
+Business School, and Ryan Holmes, CEO of HootSuite, there are four skills that top their list of leadership essentials (the group published these recommendations in a post on LinkedIn Learning today).

 - Purpose